-Concerns about dam after heavy rain prompt evacuations in New Brunswick community
+Atlantic Canada deals with floods, power outages, evacuations after powerful storm

 "(Provincial officials) thought, 'Better be safe than sorry," said Murchison.
 "Might as well get those people out before they get trapped."

-Town officials in Sussex, N.B., advised residents on a few streets to evacuate their homes on Saturday, but Murchison said none of them showed up at a reception centre the Red Cross set up, so volunteers shut it down.
+Town officials in Sussex advised residents on a few streets to evacuate their homes on Saturday, but Murchison said none of them showed up at a reception centre the Red Cross set up, so volunteers shut it down.

 The Red Cross is on standby in Moncton and Saint John, she said.